 Step 3: Opt for the suitable forecasting method

 The direct method is for short-term forecasting and shows cash needs and working capital fund requirements.
-It is done by analysing the upcoming payments, receipts, credits and debts.
+It is done by analyzing upcoming payments, receipts, credits, and debts.

-The indirect method is for long-term forecasting and shows the money required to pay for long-term projects and growth strategies.
-It is done by analysing income statements, pro forma balance sheets, etc.
+The indirect method is for long-term forecasting and shows the amount of cash required to pay for long-term projects and growth strategies.
+It is done by analyzing income statements, pro forma balance sheets, etc.

 Step 4: Forecast your cash inflows

 To forecast the sales for a specific period, look at the sales data from previous years.
-Try to find a pattern and pinpoint the influencing variables and factors against which the sales increased, decreased or stayed the same.
+Find a pattern and trend and pinpoint the influencing variables and factors against which the sales increased, decreased, or stayed the same.

 You can also forecast your income by estimating how much cash inflow is needed to sustain the business’s profitability.
 If any assets are set to be sold, you must account for those earnings in the forecast and any other atypical gains that the company incurs.

-Remember that sales predictions can never have 100% accuracy because sales have many variables like sales personnel’s performance, customer needs and attitude, changes in economic conditions, competitor’s activities etc.
+Remember that sales predictions can never have 100% accuracy because sales have many variables like sales personnel’s performance, customer needs, attitude, economic condition changes, competitor’s activities, etc.